Adynah/Alx_DjangoLearnLab/django_blog/README.md

 - Access /profile/ and ensure user info is displayed and editable.
 - Try accessing /admin/ with a regular user → should redirect to login.
 - Log in as superuser → /admin/ should be accessible.

+### 9. Blog Post Management (CRUD)
+Authenticated users can create, edit, and delete blog posts.
+All users can view the list of posts and individual post details.
+Permissions ensure that only the author of a post can modify or delete it.
+CRUD operations are implemented using Django’s class-based views (ListView, DetailView, CreateView, UpdateView, DeleteView) with PostForm handling the form data.